Consolidated Lithium Metals (CVE:CLM) Stock Price Down 20% – Should You Sell?

-Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s stock price fell 20% on Monday .
+Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s stock price was down 20% on Tuesday .
 The stock traded as low as C$0.04 and last traded at C$0.04.
-526,313 shares were traded during mid-day trading, an increase of 80% from the average session volume of 292,839 shares.
+Approximately 526,313 shares traded hands during trading, an increase of 80% from the average daily volume of 292,839 shares.
 The stock had previously closed at C$0.05.

 Consolidated Lithium Metals Company Profile